tablesandwaves/tblswvs.app/README.md

 * Button 14 (index 13): Shift Key
 * Button 15 (index 14): Page Left
 * Button 16 (index 15): Page Right

+### Grid Page Settings

+Grid pages are bundles of related functionality.
+Specific key press functionality is defined in [config files](config/).

+#### Rhythm

+Controls variable length rhythmic sequences between 1 and 16 steps.

+#### Chord

+Grid buttons are mapped to chords depending on the Scale and Tonic settings from the Melody Page.

+#### Melody

+* Configure the current Scale and Tonic settings
+* Add in put melodies
+* Apply melodic algorithms to the active track

+#### Global Settings

+* Set the super measure length

 ## Inspiration